-Lesson Part 1: Reading a visual story-Read the included comic book together as a class.
-Discuss story arc, structure, and character development at a grade-appropriate level.
-At the very least talk about:
+Lesson Part 1: Reading a visual story-Divide the class into smaller groups and pass out one comic to each group.
+Have students read the books in their groups and discuss story arc, structure, and character development at a grade-appropriate level.